An Imprint of IABC—

 c.
 Purpose of this policy

-This clear division of responsibilities allows Dialogē Press to focus on producing high-quality, responsible biblical interpretation, while giving authors full freedom and control over how they promote their work.
+This clear division of responsibilities allows Dialogē Press to focus on producing high-quality, responsible biblical interpretation, while giving authors an above average royalty schedule and full freedom and control over how they promote their work.

 Summary of Key Commitments